dcgc/dcgc.io/_posts/2022-08-07-employee-mislearn-pt.md

 **Unintelligible talk from the other side of the phone:** Wah wah wah wah wah wah wah

 **Tiger Big Boss:** You are working in our company for 7 months and have not done a single Simple Change?
 Are you serious?
 You are joking, right?
-Let me talk to your manager, so you go do a Simple Change at night, outside of business hours, while having to do it in the office...
+Let me talk to your manager, so you go do a Simple Change tonight, outside of business hours, while having to do it in the office...
 Because you don't have a laptop.
-I know tonight is pouring down a lot and you have to take the bus, but a little rain didn't bother anyone, right?
+I know it will be pouring down a lot and you have to take the bus, but a little rain didn't hurt anyone, right?

 **Unintelligible talk from the other side of the phone:** Wah wah wah wah wah wah wah